...

 India’s minimum wage is determined by a variety of factors, including:

-• Skill Level: Workers fall into unskilled, semi-skilled, skilled, or highly skilled categories.
-Pay scales change to match the degree of knowledge needed.
+• Skill Level: Workers are categorized as unskilled, semi-skilled, skilled, or highly skilled.
+Pay scales are adjusted to reflect the level of knowledge required.

-• Geographical Area: Apart from states with different economic profiles, urban and rural areas have pretty different wages.
-Higher cost of living areas like metropolitan centers typically pay more.
+• Geographical Area: Apart from states with different economic profiles, urban and rural areas have very different wage levels.
+Higher cost-of-living areas, like metropolitan centers, typically pay more.

 • Nature of Work: Jobs with dangerous or demanding conditions usually call for better minimum pay.
-This guarantees a pay commensurate for the risks involved.
+This guarantees a pay commensurate with the risks involved.

 • Sectoral Differences: Each sector, including mining, construction, maintenance, and agriculture, has a different pay system.
-This sector-specific strategy lets one make focused changes depending on the state of the business.
+This sector-specific strategy allows one to make targeted changes based on the business’s state.

 Understand how to reach the right salary for your Indian workforce.